No Text Needed: Forecasting MT Quality and Inequity from Fertility and Metadata: Conclusion

 \section{Conclusion}

 This work shows that much of machine translation quality can be anticipated without ever looking at the translated words themselves.
-Using only fertility ratios, token counts, and high-level linguistic metadata, tree-based models predict ChrF scores across 200+ languages with striking accuracy.
-While the act of predicting ChrF is not inherently remarkable, the fact that such predictions are possible without inference underscores the systematic role of fertility and typology in shaping translation outcomes.
+Using high-level linguistic metadata, fertility ratios, and token counts, tree-based models predict ChrF scores across 200 languages with striking accuracy.
+While the act of predicting ChrF is not inherently remarkable, the fact that such predictions are possible without examining the text itself underscores the systematic role of fertility and typology in shaping translation quality.

 Equally important, tree ensembling methods such as XGBoost not only deliver the strongest predictive performance but also provide interpretable insights into which features matter most.
 The relative weights assigned to fertility, resource levels, and typological categories reveal consistent cross-linguistic patterns: target-side fertility explains predictability into diverse languages, while source-side typology dominates when translating into English.
 These interpretable rankings allow us to see translation quality through the lens of linguistic structure rather than opaque model behavior.